 Get quality Precast Pole Base products from TDS

-In the case of precast vs cast-in-place, precast concrete has a clear advantage which is why when deciding what type of concrete products to offer, we decided to operate with Pole Base®.
+When comparing precast vs cast-in-place concrete, precast concrete often has a clear advantage, which is why we use precast concrete when creating Pole Base®.
 While utilizing our new concrete plant and recycling facility, TDS can complete your projects and produce ready-to-install Pole Base® foundations.

 Choose TDS for your future concrete needs.
 Our precast concrete products are made with more sustainable materials, such as recycled concrete and glass, to improve product quality and durability, which can help support projects aiming for LEED certification.